comet-ml/keras-fruit-classifer/README.md

 ## Building the models

-Model definition code is available in the form of `.py` and `.ipynb` files in this repository's `models/` folder.
+The model definition code is available in the form of `.py` and `.ipynb` files in this repository's `models/` and `notebooks/` folders, respectively.

-* TODO: summarize the models built here.
+There are two model architectures to choose from: **InceptionV3** and **VGG16**.
+For both models, we are using the pretrained networks (both trained on ImageNet) and finetuning the models on our new fruit classes.

 * TODO: include environments also (only worth doing for models which "make the cut" and end up in the article).

 ## Getting the models

 Trained model artifacts are available for browsing via CometML and for download via Quilt t4.

-To browse the models generated for this demo in an interactive way [click here](https://www.comet.ml/ceceshao1/aleksey-open-fruits) (TODO: replace this link).
+To browse the models generated for this demo in an interactive way [click here](https://www.comet.ml/ceceshao1/comet-quilt-example)

 To bring the model artifacts to your local machine, download the `quit/open_fruit_models` package: